groupvine/gv-doc/social/index.md

 ### From your own email inbox

-To send an email to your group from your own inbox, simply send it to the name of your group '@' groupvine.email name, for example:
+To send an email to your account from your own inbox, simply send it to the account's Abbreviation '@' groupvine.email, for example:

 ```
 bingotech@groupvine.email